 How to store Cara Cara oranges?

-“Our Cara Cara oranges are tree ripened," Hunts says.
+“Our Cara Cara oranges are tree-ripened," Hunts says.
 “We pick them up from the orchard as soon as they are harvested, and they are immediately packed and sent to customers."
-That means the oranges are ready to eat as soon as you get them.
+That means the oranges are ready to eat once you receive them.

 Store them in a cool, well-ventilated area.
 They'll keep in good condition for three to four days on the counter or for up to two weeks in the fridge.
 For maximum flavor, let cool oranges reach room temperature before eating.